-As of June 26, 2019, Twilio has deprecated TLS v1.0, v1.1 and weak cipher suites on our REST APIs.
+As of March 2023, Twilio has removed the support for old cipher suites on our REST APIs.
 This guide contains information about what is currently supported, as well as frequently asked questions regarding this change.

 - How do I test whether the change will affect my environment?